-The Colosseum has a capacity for more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.
+The Colosseum has a capacity of more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners’ executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.

 Titus inaugurated the Colosseum with a 100 days game that took the life of around 2,000 gladiators.
-It is estimated that during the 390 years that the Amphitheater were used for battles, around 400,000 died inside, and about 1,000,000 were killed.
+It is estimated that during the 390 years that the Amphitheater was used for battles, around 400,000 people died inside, and about 1,000,000 animals were killed.

 In fact, the Colosseum was the reason for the complete disappearance of some species in North Africa, Hippos were completely wiped from the Nile river banks and North African Elephants were extinct, in order to entertain the Roman population.

-Located directly east of the Colosseum, there is a group of ruins that Rome is restoring at the moment, where it used to be one of the three most important gladiatorial schools of the Roman Empire.
+Located directly east of the Colosseum, and passing unnoticed by most tourists, is the ruins of the Ludus Magnus, the largest and one of the most important gladiatorial schools of the Roman Empire.